 Conflict: Degree to which the behavior that results in the best outcome for one individual results in the worst outcome for the other.

 Future Interdependence: Degree to which own and others’ behavior in the present situation can affect own and others behavior and outcomes in future interactions.

 Information Certainty: Degree to which a person knows their partner’s preferred outcomes and how each person’s actions influence each other’s outcomes.

 When using the scale, the researcher or practitioner should refer the respondent to a specified situation (see instructions).
-Below you can download the 30-Item and 10-Item versions of the SIS in English, Dutch, and German.
+Below you can download the 30-Item and 10-Item versions of the SIS in English, Dutch, German, and Chinese.
 If you have any questions about using the scale, contact Daniel Balliet (d.p.balliet(at)vu.nl).